kyma-project/networking-dev-tools/docs/README.md

 The `docs` folder contains two subfolders - `user` and `contributor`.

 The `user` subfolder contains the end-user documentation, which is displayed on the [Kyma website](https://kyma-project.io/#/).
 Depending on your module needs, the subfolder must include overview, usage, or technical reference documents.
-To display the content on the website properly, create a `_sidebar.md` file in the `user` subfolder and list the documents it contains there.
-For more information on how to publish user documentation, follow [this guide](https://github.com/kyma-project/community/blob/main/docs/guidelines/content-guidelines/01-user-docs.md).

 The `contributor` subfolder includes any developer-related documentation to help them manually install, develop, and operate a module.